fmerian/awesome-product-hunt/README.md

 # product-hunt

-hand-picked resources and examples to launch a developer tool on Product Hunt
+Hand-picked [resources](#resources) and [examples](#examples) to launch a developer tool on Product Hunt.

+- Want to contribute?
+See here: [CONTRIBUTING.md](https://github.com/fmerian/awesome-product-hunt/blob/main/CONTRIBUTING.md)

-this repository includes:
+This repository also includes:

 - [product-hunt-launch-kit.md](https://github.com/fmerian/product-hunt/blob/main/product-hunt-launch-kit.md): required inputs to submit a new product;
 - [product-hunt-community-kit.md](https://github.com/fmerian/product-hunt/blob/main/product-hunt-community-kit.md): some ideas to leverage your network;